jaredabw/spellcast/readme.md

 The position of the bonuses, row by column, with the top left corner being 11 and the bottom right being 55.
 -x: Location of 2x bonus
 -d: Location of double letter bonus
 -t: Location of triple letter bonus

+Test